learn-co-students/has-many-through-forms-rails-online-web-sp-000/README.md

   def categories_attributes=(category_attributes)
     category_attributes.values.each do |category_attribute|
       category = Category.find_or_create_by(category_attribute)
-      self.post_categories.build(category: category)
+      self.categories << category
     end
   end

 end
 ```

 Now, we're only creating a new category if it doesn't already exist with the current name.
-Afterwords, we're creating a new instance of our `PostTag` class ourselves - this will get saved to the database when our `Post` gets saved.
-This is exactly what ActiveRecord was doing for us before, we're just customizing the behavior a little bit.
+We're also using a cool method called categories<<.
+What's great about this is you can mentally think of this as two steps.
+First, we call self.categories which returns an array of categories and then we call the shovel method to add our category object into the array.
+We could imagine later calling save on the post object and this then creating the post_categories join record for us.
+In reality, this is syntactic sugar for the categories<< method.
+That's the actual method name and behind the scenes it will create the join record for us.
+It's one of the methods dynamically created for us whenever we use the has_many association.
+The end result is this method doing exactly what ActiveRecord was doing for us before, we're just customizing the behavior a little bit.

 ## Conclusion/So What?